DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 ibmcom/odm-decisionserverconsole                   8.9.0                 d7358780fbde        59 minutes ago      463 MB
 ibmcom/dbserver                                    8.9.0                 364f06111328        About an hour ago   658 MB
 ```
-# 5. Create services and deployments
+# 5. Creating services and deployments

 Get the public IP of the node: